 Disclaimer: This article is presented for informational purposes only and should not be considered as legal advice.
 Always seek the counsel of an attorney.

 Scott Hawley is the CEO of Dentalfone.
-Dentalfone specializes in website design, SEO, and marketing services for dentists and dental specialists.
+Dentalfone specializes in dental and orthodontic website design, SEO, and marketing services for dentists and dental specialists.
 Visit dentalfone.com for more information.

 Share this Post